 Alleviate Hazards to Human Body

-TDU unit decomposes toxic volatile compounds, minimizing inhalation risks of carcinogenic substances and preventing respiratory system damage.
+TDU decomposes toxic volatile compounds, minimizing inhalation risks of carcinogenic substances and preventing respiratory system damage.

 Four Major Forces to Accelerate Transformation of Thermal Desorption